 gymSAFE Movement Screen Certification

-To be a certified gymSAFE movement screen administrator, you must attend level 1 gymSAFE Movement Screen Course and pass the certification test.
+To get certified, you must complete the gymSAFE Movement Screen Course and pass the certification exam.

-Coaches with an exercise science or kinesiology degree
+Coaches with an exercise science or kinesiology degree, and

-Participants must have experience in movement analysis, teaching exercises, and the ability to do manual muscle testing.
+must have experience in movement analysis, teaching exercises, and manual muscle testing.

 Upcoming Dates: